 - We strive to provide you with choices regarding certain personal data uses, particularly around marketing and advertising.
 We have established the following personal data control mechanisms:

-1. Special offers and promotions from us
+1. Promotional offers from us

 We may use your Identity, Contact, Technical, Usage and Profile Data to form a view on what we think you may want or need, or what may be of interest to you.
 This is how we decide which products, services and offers may be relevant for you (we call this marketing).

 You will receive marketing communications from us if you have requested information from us or purchased goods or services from us or if you provided us with your details when you entered a competition or registered for a promotion and, in each case, you have not opted out of receiving that marketing.

 We will get your express opt-in consent before we share your personal data with any company outside of MFY for marketing purposes.